-Anticancer Medications Drugs used to kill or slow the growth of cancerous cells.
+Drugs used to kill or slow the growth of cancerous cells.

 Brand Drugs Drugs that are FDA-approved after a new drug application and/or registered under a brand or trade name by its manufacturer.
 Calendar Year Pharmacy Deductible The amount a Member pays each Calendar Year before Blue Shield pays for covered Drugs under the outpatient prescription Drug Benefit.
-Drugs Prugs include the following: FDA-approved medications that require a prescription either by California or Federal law; Insulin; Pen delivery systems for the administration of insulin, as Medically Necessary; Self-applied continuous blood glucose monitors; Diabetic testing supplies including the following: Lancets, Lancet puncture devices, Blood and urine testing strips, and Test tablets; Over-the-counter drugs with a United States Preventive Services Task Force (USPSTF) rating of A or B; Contraceptive drugs and devices, including the following: Diaphragms, Cervical caps, Contraceptive patches, Oral contraceptives, Emergency contraceptives, and Female OTC contraceptive products when ordered by a Physician or Health Care Provider; Disposable devices that are Medically Necessary for the administration of a covered outpatient prescription Drug such as syringes and inhaler spacers.
+Drugs Proposition of the following: FDA-approved medications that require a prescription either by California or Federal law; Insulin; Pen delivery systems for the administration of insulin, as Medically Necessary; Self-applied continuous blood glucose monitors, and all related necessary supplies; Diabetic testing supplies including the following: Lancets, Lancet puncture devices, Blood and urine testing strips, and Test tablets; Over-the-counter drugs with a United States Preventive Services Task Force (USPSTF) rating of A or B; Contraceptive drugs, devices, and products, including the following: Diaphragms, Cervical caps, Contraceptive rings, Contraceptive products, Emergency contraceptives, and OTC contraceptives, and OTC contraceptives products; Disposable devices that are Medically Necessary for the administration of a covered outpatient prescription Drug such as syringes and inhaler spacers.
 Formulary A list of preferred Generic and Brand Drugs maintained by Blue Shield's Pharmacy & Therapeutics Committee.
 It is designed to assist Physicians in prescribing Drugs that are Medically Necessary and cost-effective.
 The Formulary is updated periodically.
 Generic Drugs Drugs that are approved by the U.S. Food and Drug Administration (FDA) or other authorized government agency as a therapeutic equivalent to the Brand Drug.
 Generic Drugs contain the same active ingredient(s) as Brand Drugs.
 Network Specialty Pharmacy Select Participating Pharmacies contracted by Blue Shield to provide covered Specialty Drugs.

 Non-Participating Pharmacy A pharmacy that does not participate in the Blue Shield Pharmacy Network.
 These pharmacies are not contracted to provide services to Blue Shield Members.
 Participating Pharmacy A pharmacy that has contracted with Blue Shield to provide covered Drugs at certain rates.
 A Participating Pharmacy participates in the Blue Shield Pharmacy Network.
-Retail pharmacy participation may be at either Level A or Level B. Schedule II Controlled Substance Prescription Drugs or other substances that have a high potential for abuse which may lead to severe psychological or physical dependence.
+Schedule II Controlled Substance Prescription Drugs or other substances that have a high potential for abuse which may lead to severe psychological or physical dependence.
 Specialty Drugs Drugs requiring coordination of care, close monitoring, or extensive patient training for self-administration that cannot be met by a retail pharmacy and are available exclusively at a Network Specialty Pharmacy.
 Specialty Drugs may also require special handling or manufacturing processes (such as biotechnology), restriction to certain Physicians or pharmacies, or reporting of certain clinical events to the FDA.
 Specialty Drugs are generally high-cost.